Historical Treatment of Substance Use Disorders

 Federal regulation of drugs began in the early 20th century, when the Harrison Narcotics Act of 1914 required importers, manufacturers, and distributors of opium and cocaine — which were commonly used for recreational purposes — to register with the Department of the Treasury, pay a tax on substances, and maintain records of transactions.
 Healthcare providers were permitted to prescribe opiates and cocaine.
 However, the law was subject to interpretation; many physicians and drug users were prosecuted and imprisoned, and narcotic clinics closed.
 Physicians stopped prescribing drugs covered under the Harrison Act, leading users to illegally purchase these substances.

 Congress continued to pass laws regulating substance use in the mid-20th century.
 Laws passed in the 1950s established prison sentences and increased penalties for drug offenses.
-By the 1960s, however, support for severe legal penalties for substance abuse had decreased.
-There was greater support for the rehabilitation of people with substance abuse issues through treatment.
+By the 1960s, however, support for severe legal penalties for substance misuse had decreased.
+There was greater support for the rehabilitation of people with substance use disorders through treatment.

 In the 21st century, the federal government gradually shifted to a drug control policy focused on prevention, treatment, and enforcement.
 Much of the drug control budget continues to be allocated to drug supply reduction and domestic law enforcement.

-The historical classification of substance use as a crime has led to stigma surrounding substance abuse.
-Stigma is a barrier to recovery and impacts whether individuals with substance abuse issues seek treatment and social support services.
+The historical classification of substance use as a crime has led to stigma surrounding substance misuse.
+Stigma is a barrier to recovery and affects whether individuals with substance disorders seek treatment and social support services.

 Resources to Learn More